Support and Therapeutic Service Lead - Permanent, full-time (37.5 hours per week)

 He angitūtanga: The opportunity

-You will bring your lived experience and passion for empowering communities and individuals to a leading, well-respected community organisation that has a strong focus on the wider health needs of gay, bisexual, and other men who have sex men (GBMSM) and other key priority groups.
-Opportunities like this don’t come around often.
+This is a rare opportunity to bring together your expertise in project management, innovation, implementation and evaluation.
+You will be able to utilise your lived experience and passion for people within a leading, well-respected community organisation that has a strong focus on the health needs of gay, bisexual, and other men who have sex men (GBMSM) and other key priority groups.

 He kōrero mōu: About you